AICoE/elyra-aidevsecops-tutorial/README.md

 - You can use your Github token.

-## 4. Create an application to expose your model (simple case using Flask for example)

-Once you trained your model and you stored it (locally in this case), you can start working on your application to expose your model.

-For the purpose of this tutorial we show how to create a simple [application](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/wsgi.py) using Flask exposing some useful endpoints (e.g `/predict` and `/metrics`).

 ## Use automated pipelines and benefit from AI and bots

 Using AICoE tooling you can rely on bots helping you as described above:

 When you install [Kebechet Bot][7] you can benefit from automatic pipelines and dependency management updates:

+### Checks on Pull Request opened

+1. (WIP) Verify .aicoe.yaml is correctly created and you have checks set.

+- (WIP) you get checks on your Pull Requests (have a look at [.aicoe.yaml](https://github.com/AICoE/aicoe-ci) description);

+2. (WIP) Monitor Tekton pipelines using dashboard to check why any of your check failed.

+### Create a release

+1. (WIP) Verify .aicoe.yaml is correctly created and you have registry where to push your images.

 - (WIP) you can use Kebechet to create release about your project (have a look at [.thoth.yaml](https://github.com/thoth-station/thamos) description);

 - (WIP) you can use Kebechet to create image on registry (e.g. quay) (have a look at [.aicoe.yaml](https://github.com/AICoE/aicoe-ci) description);

-- (WIP) you get checks on your Pull Requests (have a look at [.aicoe.yaml](https://github.com/AICoE/aicoe-ci) description);
+- (WIP) you get smart changelog creation using AI model in Kebechet after you ask for release.

+2. (WIP) Use github templates to ask for new release and trigger an automated pipeline.

+3. (WIP) Monitor Tekton pipelines using dashboard

+### Receive contributions from Bots

 - (WIP) you get automatic updates for your dependencies in case of CVE, new releases, performance changes;

-- (WIP) you get smart changelog creation using AI model in Kebechet after you ask for release.
+## 4. Create an application to expose your model (simple case using Flask for example)

+Once you trained your model and you stored it (locally in this case), you can start working on your application to expose your model.

+For the purpose of this tutorial we show how to create a simple [application](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/wsgi.py) using Flask exposing some useful endpoints (e.g `/predict` and `/metrics`).

 ## 5. Deploy your model on Operate First